Storefront FAQ and order-status layer

 If a result depends on rollout scope, source quality, or escalation rules, we explain those conditions before quoting a number.

-We separate shopper FAQ, order support, and internal helpdesk use cases so outcomes are not blended into one vague headline.
+We separate shopper FAQ, order support, and store support use cases so outcomes are not blended into one vague headline.

 Evidence is not only ticket deflection.
 Teams also need to confirm data handling, workspace boundaries, and deletion expectations.